-For those small companies which choose to create an audit committee in place of the internal auditor system, ISS will recommend vote FOR the election of an inside director as an audit committee member only if the company's audit committee, after the election, satisfies the legal requirement.
+For those small companies which choose to create an audit committee in place of the internal auditor system vote for the election of an inside director as an audit committee member only if the company's audit committee, after the election, satisfies the legal requirement.

-Remuneration Cap on Directors (and Internal Auditor)
+5. Remuneration Cap on Directors (and Internal Auditor)

-ISS will recommend vote FOR approval of remuneration cap on directors (or internal auditor), unless:
+Generally vote for the approval of a remuneration cap on directors (or the internal auditor), unless:

-- The proposed limit on directors' remuneration is excessive relative to peer companies' remuneration caps; and/or - The company is asking for a significant fee cap increase where: - The company reported sound financial performance but its dividend payout ratio has been low in the past couple of years (or for the most recent five years for widely held companies) without any reasonable justification; and/or - o The company has generated a net loss in the most recent two financial years.
+- The proposed limit on directors' remuneration is excessive relative to peer companies' remuneration caps; and/or - The company is asking for a significant fee cap increase where: - The company reported sound financial performance but its dividend payout ratio has been low in the past couple of years (or for the most recent five years for widely held companies) without any reasonable justification; and/or - The company has generated a net loss in the most recent two financial years.

-Reduction in Capital
+6. Reduction in Capital

-ISS will recommend vote FOR proposals to reduce capital routine purposes unless the terms are unfavorable to shareholders.
+Generally vote for proposals to reduce capital for routine purposes unless the terms are unfavorable to shareholders.

-- Reduction in capital accompanied by cash consideration - O ISS will generally recommend FOR proposals to reduce a company's capital that accompany return of funds to shareholders and is part of a capital-management strategy and an alternative to a buyback or a special dividend.
-Such a resolution is normally implemented proportionately against all outstanding capital, and therefore does not involve any material change relative to shareholder value. - Reduction in capital not accompanied by cash consideration - O ISS will generally recommend FOR proposals to reduce capital that do not involve any funds being returned to shareholders.
+Reduction in capital accompanied by cash consideration

+Generally vote for proposals to reduce a company's capital that accompany return of funds to shareholders and is part of a capital-management strategy and an alternative to a buyback or a special dividend.
+Such a resolution is normally implemented proportionately against all outstanding capital, and therefore does not involve any material change relative to shareholder value.

+Reduction in capital not accompanied by cash consideration

+Generally vote for proposals to reduce capital that do not involve any funds being returned to shareholders.
 A company may take this action if its net assets are in danger of falling below the aggregate of its liabilities and its stated capital.
-ISS usually supports such proposals as they are considered to be routine accounting measures.
+Such proposals are considered to be routine accounting measures.

-Stock Option Grants
+7. Stock Option Grants

-ISS will recommend vote FOR proposed option grant, unless:
+Generally vote for stock option grant proposals, unless: